-White, circular, biconvex, uncoated tablets impressed “C” and the identifying letters “AD” on either side of a central division line on one face.
+White, circular, biconvex, uncoated tablets impressed with the identifying letters “AG” and “C” on either side of a central division line on one face.

 Allopurinol and its major metabolite, oxipurinol, act by inhibiting the enzyme xanthine oxidase, which catalyses the end stage of the metabolism of purines to uric acid.
 Allopurinol and its metabolites are excreted by the kidney but the renal handling is such that allopurinol has a plasma half-life of about 1 hour whereas that of oxipurinol exceeds 18 hours.
 Thus therapeutic effect may be achieved by once-a-day dosage.

 1) Prophylactic management of gout and other conditions of excess body urate: Allopurinol is used to reduce excessive urate levels (serum is theoretically saturated with urate at a concentration between 0.38-0.42mmol/l).
 The higher levels seen in practice may be accounted for by: a) the formation of saturated solutions; b) protein binding of urate.
 Excess body urate may be indicated by hyperuricaemia and/or hyperuricosuria.
 It may lead to disposition of urate in the tissues or it may be present with no obvious signs or symptoms.